gobi-ai/markdown-vis/README.md

 # Markdown Visualization Dashboard

 A Next.js single-page application that automatically generates data visualizations from markdown files using LLM analysis.
-The dashboard monitors markdown files in the `public` folder and creates appropriate visualizations using Recharts.
+The dashboard monitors markdown files in the `documents` folder and creates appropriate visualizations using Recharts.

 ## Features